ericanastas/revit-nunit-template/README.md

 ##Creating a Unit Test Project

-Unit test projects are added to Visual Studio solutions containing existing Revit add-in projects.
+Unit test projects are added existing Visual Studio solutions containing Revit add-in projects.
 To add a unit test project to a solution right click on the solution in the solution explorer.

 ![Add Project to Solution](https://bitbucket.org/repo/be7b9k/images/3149626223-add%20project%20to%20solution.png)

 Next select the unit test project template which matches the release of Revit currently being targeted.
 Note that the templates are filtered by the .Net Framework selected at the top of the window.
-So for example to see the Revit 2015 template the target framework needs to be set to 4.5.
+So for example to see the Revit 2015 Unit Tests template the target framework needs to be set to 4.5.

 ![New Unit Tests](https://bitbucket.org/repo/be7b9k/images/761863980-New%20Unit%20Tests.png)